ceph/ceph/doc/rados/configuration/ceph-conf.rst

       "can_update_at_runtime": false
   }

-The ``level`` property can be any of `basic`, `advanced`, or `dev`.
+The ``level`` property can be ``basic``, ``advanced``, or ``dev``.
 The `dev` options are intended for use by developers, generally for testing purposes, and are not recommended for use by operators.

+.. note:: This command uses the configuration schema that is compiled into the running monitors.
+If you have a mixed-version cluster (as might exist, for example, during an upgrade), you might want to query the option schema from a specific running daemon by running a command of the following form:

+.. prompt:: bash $

+   ceph daemon <name> config help [option]

 Runtime Changes
 ===============

-In most cases, Ceph permits changes to the configuration of a daemon at runtime.
+In most cases, Ceph permits changes to the configuration of a daemon at run time.
 This can be used for increasing or decreasing the amount of logging output, for enabling or disabling debug settings, and for runtime optimization.

-Configuration options can be updated via the ``ceph config set`` command.
-For example, to enable the debug log level on a specific OSD, run a command of this form:
+Use the ``ceph config set`` command to update configuration options.
+For example, to enable the most verbose  debug log level on a specific OSD, run a command of the following form:

 .. prompt:: bash $